wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Audience by Occupation

-Microsoft has defined their <a target="_blank" href="https://wilsonmar.github.io/azure-certifications">Azure certification exams</a> based on these generic occupational roles:
+Microsoft has defined their <a target="_blank" href="https://wilsonmar.github.io/azure-certifications">Azure certification exams</a> based on these generic occupations:

    * (Azure) Administrator
    * (Azure) Developer